 I studied abroad in 2003 in Florence Italy and I know the exact moment I fell in love with travel.
 I had my first digital camera and a film camera with me and I photographed different cities I visited.
 Paris was in February and I was sick with Bronchitis but I still managed to push through and see the city.
 I shot this photograph at the Musée D’Orsay and it was the photograph that started it all and still remains one of my best sellers.

-I put all my effort into Etsy and trying to make it work.
-Put all my old photographs on Etsy from previous travels.
+I put all my effort into Etsy and tried to make it work and put all my old photographs on Etsy from previous travels.
 Also, I was visiting the local farmer’s market in my neighborhood to photograph and add it to the shop.
 I was constantly in chat rooms and forums teaching myself how to build a business.
 I had one photograph that was getting more hits than anything else in my shop, which was the Musée D’Orsay print.
 This gave me the idea to go back to Paris.

 The only time I had been to Paris was in college and that was with friends.
 Here I was a solo female traveler exploring a foreign city when French wasn’t my best skill.
-I got lost with my camera photographing the city day and night.
-I saw the city of Paris for the first time with fresh eyes.
+I got lost in the city of Paris with my camera photographing the city day and night.
+I saw the city for the first time with fresh eyes.
 It still remains one of my favorite trips to Paris to date.
 I met strangers, had amazing meals, and went with the flow.

-I hired a photographer to shoot with for one day and one night when I first arrived so I could learn the city.
-We started with the night shooting the Eiffel Tower and Moulin Rouge.
+I hired a photographer to shoot with for one day and one night when I first arrived so I could learn about the city.
+We started with the night by shooting the Eiffel Tower and Moulin Rouge.
 The following day, we explored the gardens and he walked me all around the city.
 I mentioned I really wanted to go to Montmartre but I read that it wasn’t safe.
 I didn’t want to go alone so I offered to buy him lunch if he showed me around.
 We ate at the most typical Parisian touristy café and explored Montmartre.
 He showed me The Love Wall which says “I Love You” in 311 languages.
-I wasn’t in love and was far from it.
+I wasn’t in love and was far from it so I didn’t feel a strong connection to the wall.
 Just to be polite, I looked at the wall and snapped a few photos.

 After a week, I came back to Chicago and started editing my photos on my computer.
 This is one of my favorite parts of the process because I can look at every image and instantly be transported back.
 I go day by day and it feels like I am opening a present each time.
 I started putting the photographs in my Etsy shop which included the I Love You Wall.
 It became a best seller and held strong for years.